Crypto Price Action Trading Strategy

-Limitations of Price Action
+What are the Limitations of Price Action?

 Price action allows traders to read the market and make subjective trading decisions based on publicly available data.
 Using current and historical price movements and technical indicators, traders can predict where the price might go, why, and for how long.